NAME

 ssl_in_use

-Returns 1 if the connection uses SSL.
+True if the connection is encrypted with SSL.

 ssl_attribute